marcusoftnet/marcusoftnet.github.io/_posts/2024-03-15-monte-carlo-simulation.md

 /**
- * Simulates end dates to complete the backlog using the Monte Carlo Simulation
+ * Simulates end dates to complete the backlog using the Monte Carlo Simulation *
- *
- * @param {range} througputDataRangeName A range of actual things completed per day
+ * @param {range} throughputDataRangeName A range of actual things completed per day
  * @param {number} numberOfSimulationRuns The number of runs to do.
 More is better, but also slower.
 10000 is probably good enough.
  * @param {number} backlogSize The size of the backlog, and number of items, to use in the simulation
  * @param {date} startDate The date to use as the start date for the calculation
  * @param {boolean} countOnlyWorkdays Indicates if only workdays should be counted, true by default
- * @return unique dates and times each date occurred in the simulation [date, number of occurrances]
+ * @return unique dates and times each date occurred in the simulation [date, number of occurrences]
  * @customfunction
  */
-function MonteCarloSimulateBacklogCompletion(througputDataRangeName, numberOfSimulationRuns, backlogSize, startDate, countOnlyWorkdays = true) {
+function MonteCarloSimulateBacklogCompletion(throughputDataRangeName, numberOfSimulationRuns, backlogSize, startDate, countOnlyWorkdays = true) {
-  const throughputValues = rangeToFlatArray(SpreadsheetApp.getActive().getRange(througputDataRangeName));
+  const throughputValues = rangeToFlatArray(SpreadsheetApp.getActive().getRange(throughputDataRangeName));

   var projectedDates = []
   for(var i=0; i<=numberOfSimulationRuns; i++){